2 weeks in Italy: the perfect itinerary

 The heart of Florence is the architectural complex of the Florence Cathedral, one of the largest in the world.

-Explore the inside and out part of this cathedral before moving to the Uffizi Museum.
+Explore the inside and outside parts of this cathedral before moving to the Uffizi Museum.
 A real museum institution attracting visitors from all around the world for its collections.

 You can also visit this museum with a skip-the-line small group tour for a convenient and informative visit that will save your precious time.

-Proceed by walking around the beautiful Duomo and Signoria Squares, and cross the Ponte Vecchio, the medieval bridge on the Arno river.
+Proceed by walking around the beautiful Duomo and Signoria Squares, and cross the Ponte Vecchio, the mediaeval bridge on the Arno River.

 How to get from Bologna to Florence